HafeefaPC/aurum_chain/README.md

 ---------------------------

 1.  `registerProduct(uint256 _productId, string _origin, uint256 _quantity)`:
-    -   Registers a new gold product on the blockchain
+    -   Registers a new Diamond product on the blockchain
 2.  `updateProductStatus(uint256 _productId, string _newStatus, string _location)`:
     -   Updates the status and location of a product
 3.  `transferOwnership(uint256 _productId, address _newOwner)`: